The Walking Dead Michonne’s Pet Zombie Sixth Scale Figures by Threezero – REVIEW

 Their torsos feature various cuts, gashes, and skin textures – all of which are very similar to what you can see each of the pets have in the show.
 Each of the figures are different from each other as well.
 The Pet Zombie with green boxers actually has a thinner torso than the Pet Zombie with red boxers too.

 As I mentioned before, the other thing that I really noticed about these figures immediately was the paint.
 The paint pretty much goes hand in hand with the sculpt here.
 Where there is a cut or gash on the zombie flesh there is some glossy red paint to make it stand out.
-The glossy red paint gives the cuts the appearance like they are still bleeding, which is very cool.
+The glossy red paint gives the cuts the appearance like they are still bleeding, which is very cool

 From a distance the skin color looks very realistic, but once you start to really look at it closely you really start to wonder.
 There are green dots on the skin for some reason.
 Maybe Threezero was trying to add a deeper level of realism but it didn’t quite work out?
 Who knows?
 Other than those green dots, the skin shading looks very realistic.

 Other than that little nitpick, the paint on the rest of the figure is pretty perfect.
-The accessories and all of their clothing even has fantastic weathering effect done to them to make them look even more realistic.
+The accessories and all of their clothing even have fantastic weathering effect done to them to make them look even more realistic.

 So Michonne’s Pet Zombies are pretty much built on a standard sixth scale body without arms.
 The upper torso has a PVC skin covering the joints to help make the figures more visually appealing.
 The PVC should help prevent the figures from deteriorating over time unlike rubber does, but time should tell.
 You can see the underlying body on this page.